Most Active Speaker

 Making The Most Out of The Power Platform

-Now you can!
-With a combination of Power BI, Power Apps and Power Automate.
+Now you can achieve all this with the integration of Power BI, Power Apps, and Power Automate!

 A Deep Dive Into The Power BI Direct Lake